quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 ### What is a `proxy` object and what are the two different types of proxies Spring can create?

-- `Proxy Object` is an object that adds additional logic on top of object that is being proxied without having to modify code of proxied object.
+- `Proxy` object is an object that adds additional logic on top of object that is being proxied without having to modify code of proxied object.
 Proxy object has the same public methods as object that is being proxied and it should be as much as possible indistinguishable from proxied object.
 When method is invoked on Proxy Object, additional code, usually before and after sections are invoked, also code from proxied object is invoked by Proxy Object.

 - Proxy Advantages:
   - Ability to change behavior of existing beans without changing original code.